top of page

 Palestine and Israel - What is Really Going On?

-In 1947 the United Nations proposed a plan to divide the land into two separate states, one for the Jewish and one for the Arabs with Jerusalem becoming an international city.
-The Jewish accepted, creating the state of Israel, whereas the Arab community did not.
+In 1947, the United Nations proposed a plan to divide the land into two separate states, one for the Jews and one for the Arabs, with Jerusalem becoming an international city.
+The Jewish community accepted, creating the state of Israel, whereas the Arab community did not.
 This catalyzed a significant year-long period of conflict.
-Moreover, Israel declared independence in 1948 resulting in the Arab-Israeli war between the Israelis and an array of Arab nations.
+Moreover, Israel declared independence in 1948, resulting in the Arab-Israeli War between the Israelis and an array of Arab nations.
 Fighting came to an end in 1949, with Israel having taken more Arab land than had been originally agreed upon by the UN.
-This left Palestinian territories without a recognized independent state.
-Thousands fled their homes due to violence or as a result of being forced out, many believing they would one day return - but were never allowed back.
+This left the Palestinian territories without a recognized independent state.
+Thousands fled their homes due to violence or as a result of being forced out, many believing they would one day return, but were never allowed back.
 Approximately 750,000 Palestinians were displaced and this is known as the ‘Nakba’ or the ‘catastrophe’ by the Palestinians.
 This is where the modern refugee crisis and the long-term struggle for Palestine's independence began.
-After the conflict, agreements were put into place leaving Jordan occupying the West Bank and East Jerusalem, Egypt occupying the Gaza Strip, Syria occupying the Golan Heights and Israel occupying West Jerusalem.
+After the conflict, agreements were put into place, leaving Jordan occupying the West Bank and East Jerusalem, Egypt occupying the Gaza Strip, Syria occupying the Golan Heights and Israel occupying West Jerusalem.
 Palestinian refugees ended up in places such as the West Bank, Gaza Strip, Lebanon, Jordan, and Syria in camps that still exist to this day.

 The Six-Day War of 1967 and the Beginning of the Modern War